Learning to crawl: Benefits and limits of centralized vs distributed control: Discussion and perspectives

-In contrast, previous biologically inspired work focused on either a fully centralized~\cite{Mishra2020} or fully distributed (hive) control~\cite{Hartl2025}.
+In contrast, previous biologically inspired work {with simple models of crawling (or templates~\cite{Full})} focused on either a fully centralized~\cite{Mishra2020} or fully distributed (hive) control~\cite{Hartl2025}.
 In~\cite{Mishra2020}, a biologically plausible model of crawling is proposed which also uses rudimentary forms of proprioception and control: input is limited to the identity of the most compressed body segment and actions correspond the designation of the sole active neuron in the neural network controlling muscular contraction, while adhesion is not controlled.
-The authors show with a fully centralized Q--learning architecture that the central pattern generator can be learned, rather than imposed as we do here. \\ In~\cite{Hartl2025}, swimming of an agent is achieved through training of a genetic algorithm with a fully distributed architecture, where individual actuators are all forced to learn the same policy -- which we have called hive update here.
+The authors show with a fully centralized Q--learning architecture that the central pattern generator can be learned, rather than imposed as we do here.
+The benefits of distributed \emph{vs} centralized control {for animal locomotion} have been studied in several other contexts { and algorithms, and generally pertain added stability in uneven terrain, adaptation, versatility, see e.g.~\cite{yasui2019decoding,yasui2025multisensory,suzuki2021spontaneous,neveln2019information}.}\\ In~\cite{Hartl2025}, swimming of an agent is achieved through training of a genetic algorithm with a fully distributed architecture, where individual actuators are all forced to learn the same policy -- which we have called hive update here.
 Again, the actuators are not suckers but rather beads which control the restoring force between their neighbors.
 The hive update was found to generalize well to a different number of beads, with no need for re-training.
 This is consistent with our finding, where we also observe that the hive update almost invariably learns the same policy, independent on the number of suckers composing the crawler.
 However, while we focus on binary sensing and control, Ref.~\cite{Hartl2025} considers actuators with full proprioception, including the position and speeds of their neighbors.
 An advantage of considering binary proprioception is its simple implementation and interpretation.
 For example, our hive update can be understood in simple terms: suckers learn to only adhere when they are pushed and pulled backward from both sides.

 Here we have focused on the learning process that enables suckers to achieve crawling by combining mechanical contractions and interaction with the substrate.
 In our model, thrust is achieved by letting suckers control patterns of adhesion to the solid substrate, whereas contraction results from the stereotypic wave of compression and the dynamics.
 In refs.~\cite{Mishra2020,Hartl2025} switch the controls: the actuators learn patterns of contraction, and interaction with their solid and fluid environment respectively is embedded in the dynamics.
 Finally, in bio-inspired models of sea star locomotion~\cite{Heydari2020,Po2024}, thrust is achieved by fully prescribing --rather than learning-- actions.
 Synchronization here emerges through the dynamical interaction of the substrate with the tube feet, which are physically connected to the body, with a mechanism reminiscent of the Kuramoto model of synchronization~\cite{Kuramoto1975,Strogatz2000}.\\